-- Works will not have a significant impact on the Cairngorms National Park, Glen Garry SSSI, or the A9 Road Cuttings and River Garry Gorge GCRS. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Although the works are located within 300m of River Spey SAC, the highlevel HRA concluded that the works would not result in any likely significant effects (LSE) on the qualifying features of these. - The scheme will be confined within the existing carriageway boundaries and as a result will not require any land take and will not alter any local land uses, therefore there will be no significant impact on the Cairngorms National Park. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated. - The site compound will be located on made ground.